Spygate (NFL): 2015 ESPN report

 In a report for ESPN, Don Van Natta Jr. and Seth Wickersham contend that commissioner Roger Goodell's handling of Deflategate was influenced by his hasty and incomplete handling of the Spygate incident.
 Van Natta Jr. and Wickersham argue that the true extent of the Spygate scandal was covered up by Goodell and the National Football League in order to protect the image of the NFL and as a favor to New England Patriots' owner Robert Kraft, who was in part responsible for Goodell's promotion to commissioner.
 The report alleges a highly complex system in which opposing teams' signals were recorded, decoded, and relayed to Patriots coaches and players on the field during games spanning at least 40 games between 2000 and 2007.
-This system also included a personal assistant to Belichick who had a photographic memory and had the official title "Football Research Director", the only person with such a title in the NFL, he told congress stories about sneaking behind opponents benches and filming their huddles.
+This system also included a personal assistant to Belichick who had a photographic memory and had the official title "football research director", the only person with such a title in the NFL, he told congress stories about sneaking behind opponents benches and filming their huddles.
 According to the article a scout team would go out to future Patriot opponents and film signs and plays.
-They would then make a spreadsheet of all the signs and corresponding plays, Patriot staffers would then hand off the spreadsheets to the "football Research Director" who would match signals to the plays.
-The Patriots would also sometimes bring in former players of the team they were playing ask them if they accurately had recorded the signals, they would later cut the player.
+They would then make a spreadsheet of all the signs and corresponding plays, and Patriot staff would then hand off the spreadsheets to the "football research director" who would match signals to the plays.
+The Patriots would also sometimes bring in former players of the team they were playing and ask them if they accurately had recorded the signals, later on they would cut the player.

 The article goes on to quote a former Patriots assistant as saying "things got out of control," in reference to the entire system of covert taping and signal decoding.

 In a statement from Mike Martz, the St. Louis Rams ex-offensive coordinator and coach also recalls that Goodell asked him to write a statement, saying that he was satisfied with the NFL's Spygate investigation and was certain the Patriots had not cheated and asking everyone to move on—like leaders of the Steelers and Eagles had done.
 A congressional inquiry that would put league officials under oath had to be avoided, Martz recalls Goodell telling him.
 "If it ever got to an investigation, it would be terrible for the league," Goodell said.